bowenyi-pierre/bowenyi-pierre.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-It's me, Bowen!
-I am a rising senior in Computer Science at the University of Michigan.
-My research focuses on **socially responsible NLP**.
-Specifically, I am active in (1) developing NLP by Causal Inference to improve the mental health of healthcare workers, and (2) building **evolvable and cuturally-aware** LLM counselors to support **accessible** mental health counseling.
-Beyond that, my long-term goal is to **understand the mechanism of LLMs' creativity**, and promote interpretable and truthful **NLP for social good**.
+I am a senior in Computer Science at the University of Michigan.
+My research focuses on **Natural Language Processing**.
+Specifically, I am active in developing (1) LLM agents that faithfully simulate human behavior, (2) cuturally-aware agents in **mental health** counseling, (3) efficient evaluation methods in tasks that traditionally require expert annotators.
+My long-term goal is to promote interpretable and steerable **NLP for social good**.

 I am proud to be part of the [LIT research group](https://lit.eecs.umich.edu/) and [Blablablab](https://blablablab.si.umich.edu/), being supervised by [Rada Mihalcea](https://en.wikipedia.org/wiki/Rada_Mihalcea), [David Jurgens](https://jurgens.people.si.umich.edu/), [Maggie Makar](https://mymakar.github.io/), and [Veronica Perez-Rosas](https://scholar.google.com/citations?user=yatiIigAAAAJ&hl=en).

 Before my journey at Michigan, I grew up in [Yueyang, Hunan](https://en.wikipedia.org/wiki/Yueyang).
 I am one of the rare Hunaneses who can't sustain hot spice.

-I am applying to PhD programs end of this year.
+I am applying to PhD programs this round.
 Please reach out to me with any questions via email!

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.